What’s the Student Experience Like?

 New & Different Dining Options

 Market Square is open and operating under social distancing requirements, which reduces the number of people able to dine at peak times.
-We also offer a revised and flexible set of dining options, including enhanced takeaway service and pre-ordering via Grubhub®.
-Dining at Market Square and all locations are no longer self-serve.
+We also offer a revised and flexible set of dining options, including enhanced takeaway service.
+Dining at Market Square and all other on-campus locations is no longer self-serve.

-Those visiting retail dining outlets such as Chick-fil-A® and Magnolias Zero7 will experience expanded pre-packaged meal options, mobile pre-order and payment, no self-service stations and additional directional signage for new traffic patterns and pick-ups.
-Some menu modifications may be required in order to adhere to health and safety protocols.
+Those visiting retail dining outlets such as Chick-fil-A® and Magnolias Zero7 will experience mobile pre-order and payment via Grubhub® and additional directional signage for new traffic patterns and pick-ups.
+The experience will be faster, but some menu modifications may be required in order to adhere to health and safety protocols.

 Fraternity & Sorority Life